 The process to make this holiday dessert is quite simple.
 Mix the cookie dough as directed.
 Grease your skillet, spread the cookie dough evenly with an offset spatula, then bake.
-While the cookie cake is still warm, press more M&M’s and chocolate chips onto the surface for a more prominent red, white and blue display!
+While the cookie cake is still warm, press more M&M’s and chocolate chips onto the surface for a more prominent red, white, and blue display!

-- Most of my cookie recipes start with room temperature butter, but this cookie base, adapted from America’s Test Kitchen, calls for melted butter.
+- Most of my cookie recipes start with room-temperature butter, but this cookie base, adapted from America’s Test Kitchen, calls for melted butter.

 - Another unusual step in this recipe is to stir the batter after the eggs are added, then let the batter sit a minute or two and stir again, creating a glossy batter before adding in the dry ingredients.
-I’m not sure the food science behind this step, but if the results are any indication, it’s worth doing!
+I’m not sure about the food science behind this step, but if the results are any indication, it’s worth doing!

 - I like to mix in the baking soda before adding the flour so that it’s fully incorporated.
 This prevents you from biting into the bitter taste of a clump of baking soda that didn’t thoroughly dissolve.